How to Build a Claude App (April 2026)

 How to build a Claude App!

 TL;DR: Claude Apps are MCP Apps that run inside Claude.
-You build them with React, test them locally with sunpeak’s simulator, and deploy them to Claude, ChatGPT, or any MCP host from one codebase.
+Build them with React, test locally with sunpeak’s inspector, and deploy to Claude, ChatGPT, or any MCP host from one codebase.

-Since January 2026, Claude renders interactive applications directly in the chat.
-Figma, Canva, Asana, and Slack already ship Claude Apps.
+Claude renders interactive applications directly in the chat.
+Figma, Canva, Asana, Slack, Box, Elastic, and more already ship Claude Apps.
 If you have been building for the web with React, you can build one too.

-This post covers what Claude Apps are, how they work under the hood, and how to build one from scratch using sunpeak, an open-source MCP App framework.
+This post covers what Claude Apps are, how they work, and how to build one from scratch using sunpeak, an open-source MCP App framework.

 What Is a Claude App?

-A Claude App is an interactive web application that renders inside Claude’s UI.
-When Claude calls a tool, instead of returning the result as text, it can render your app in a sandboxed iframe.
-Your app receives the tool’s structured data and displays it as real UI: cards, charts, forms, maps, whatever you build with React.
+A Claude App is a web application that renders inside Claude’s UI.
+When Claude calls a tool, instead of returning text, it can render your app in a sandboxed iframe.
+Your app receives structured data from the tool call and displays it as real UI: cards, charts, forms, maps, whatever you build with React.

 The underlying technology is MCP Apps.
-MCP (Model Context Protocol) is the open standard Anthropic created for tool and app communication between AI models and external systems.
+MCP (Model Context Protocol) is the open standard that defines how apps communicate with AI hosts.
+Anthropic created MCP and donated it to the Agentic AI Foundation in April 2026, establishing vendor-neutral governance.
 A “Claude App” is just an MCP App running inside Claude.
-The same app runs in ChatGPT, Goose, VS Code, and any other host that implements the standard.
+The same app runs on ChatGPT, Goose, VS Code (via Copilot), Postman, MCPJam, and any other host that implements the ext-apps specification.

 How Claude Apps Work

-The tool is an MCP server that Claude calls when a user asks for something.
+The tool is an MCP server endpoint that Claude calls when a user asks for something.
 It runs your backend logic, fetches data, or computes a result.
-The resource is an HTML page (a built React component for sunpeak) that receives the tool’s output and renders it as UI.
+The resource is an HTML page (a React component when using sunpeak) that receives the tool’s output and renders it as UI.

-3. Claude passes that data to your resource component via structuredContent.
+- Claude passes that data to your resource via

 The resource is pure frontend.
 It does not call APIs or run server logic directly.
 Claude handles the reasoning, your tool handles the data, and your resource handles the presentation.